Odefsey and Complera

 Dr. Melanie Thompson:

-These STRs differ only in the use of TAF (Odefsey) or TDF (Complera).
-They are no longer recommended as initial therapy in most people, largely because of potency and drug interactions.
-Studies showed worse response when used as initial treatment in persons with viral loads ≥ 100,000 copies/mL and CD4 counts ≤ 200 cells/L, so they are not recommended in this population and they certainly are not to be used for rapid start of HIV treatment.
-They have fewer CNS side effects than Atripla but still can be associated with depression in some people, and can exacerbate pre-existing depression.
+These single-tablet regimens both contain rilpivirine, a nonnucleoside reverse transcriptase inhibitor (NNRTI), and differ only in the use of TAF (Odefsey) or TDF (Complera).
+Neither is recommended as initial therapy in most people, largely because of potency and drug interactions associated with rilpivirine.
+Studies showed worse response when used as initial treatment in persons with viral loads of 100,000 copies/mL or more and CD4 counts of 200 cells/L or less, so they are not recommended in this population; they certainly are not to be used for rapid start of HIV treatment.
+They have fewer CNS side effects than Atripla but still can be associated with depression or exacerbation of pre-existing depression in some people.
 Elevation in lipids is less than with efavirenz and rash is infrequent but can also occur, along with a severe hypersensitivity reaction.
-The choice between the drugs should be made based on the side effects of TAF (elevation in both HDL and LDL cholesterol and possible weight gain) and TDF (risk of kidney impairment and loss of bone density).
-See Descovy and Truvada for more information.
+The choice between the drugs should be made based on the side effects of TAF and TDF, although there is little reason to initiate either of these drugs in 2024.
+Odefsey is the only NNRTI option containing TAF, while Complera is similar to Delstrigo (doravirine/TDF/3TC) but Delstrigo has fewer drug-drug interactions and no restrictions on viral load or CD4.
+SEE Descovy and Truvada for more information.

 Activist Comments